 Swaziland is a small country almost completely surrounded by South Africa.
-Due in large part to its geographic position, Swaziland’s economy is heavily dependent upon trade with South Africa.
+Due in large part to its geographic position, the economy is heavily dependent upon trade with South Africa.
 The country has a relatively high per capita income, but nearly 70 percent of the population lives in poverty.
 Most high-level economic activity is conducted by non-Africans living in Swaziland.
 Primary education is widespread among boys and girls.
-The government’s transition from absolute to constitutional monarchy has been slow and remains incomplete.

 U.S. assistance supports Tanzania’s national development goal to build public and private capacity to foster a healthier, prosperous and secure nation through accountable, democratic government that responds effectively to the needs of its citizens.